msupply-foundation/msupply_docs/content/coldchain/cold_chain_notifications.md

 ### Setting up Telegram Messenger

 #### 1. Install Telegram Messenger
-Users must install the <a href="https://telegram.org/">Telegram Messenger application</a> and create an account with Telegram.
+Users must install the <a href="https://telegram.org/">Telegram Messenger application</a> .

 #### 2. Create a user account
+Users must then create an account with Telegram.

-Users can then subscribe themselves, or be subscribed, to the mSupply Cold Chain Telegram channels that they wish to monitor.
+Once the user account is created users can then subscribe themselves, or be subscribed, to the mSupply Cold Chain Telegram channels that they wish to monitor.

 ### Setting up Telegram Messenger notifications for mSupply Cold Chain

 The following steps describe how to set up Telegram notifications for mSupply Cold Chain.

-#### 1.
+#### 1. Create a Telegram channel
+A Telegram channel is the place where users will receive mSupply Cold Chain notifications.
+See <a href="https://docs.msupply.foundation/coldchain/cold-chain-notifications/#a-single-telegram-channel-receiving-notifications-from-all-cce-at-all-facilities
+">above</a> for illustrative channel examples.

+More coming soon!